Ptujec/LaunchBar/Ask-ChatGPT/README.md

 *[→ Click here to view a list of all my actions.](https://ptujec.github.io/launchbar)*

-This action allows you to send requests to ChatGPT.
+This action allows you to send prompts to ChatGPT.

 <img src="01.jpg" width="740"/>

-Press `space` to start or continue a "conversation" with ChatGPT.
-Type your question or command, and then select one of the options presented to you, such as starting a new chat or continuing the current conversation.

-### What’s next?
+## How It Works

+Press `space` to enter a new prompt.
+If you have already started a chat, you can continue it, or start a new one.
+(Note: You can use an alternative system prompt with `command` + `enter` when you are done typing your prompt.)

+You can also press `enter` to see all your past chats and continue any of them.
+Just press `enter` again.
+You can also use Quicklook here.

-No need to wait while the answer is generated.
-All this is happening in the background without affecting the LaunchBar interface.
+You do not need to wait while the answer is being generated.
+Everything happens in the background without affecting the LaunchBar interface.

+## Chat Display

-The chat will open as a simple **markdown file** when done.
+Once the answer is ready it will open as a simple **markdown file**.

 <img src="04.jpg" width="740"/>

 Additionally the answer is automatically copied to the **clipboard**.

 This action works with any text editor, but especially well with a dedicated preview app for Markdown files like [Markdown Preview](https://markdownpreview.app/) or [Marked](https://markedapp.com/).

-### Additional Features

-- To view recent chats, select the action in LaunchBar and press `enter` or right arrow
-- Use alternative system prompts with `command` + `enter` when you are done entering text.

 ### Settings